COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 - INFILE exits are not supported on ASCII platforms.
 Compressed

-data from from Landmark and Candle can be read directly by SAS
+data from Landmark and Candle can be read directly by SAS

 on MVS because assembly routines for decompression are provided